YYHEggEgg/csharp-logger/README.md

 - Fixed the issue whereby using the default constructor to initialize `LoggerConfig` might result in unexpected parameters.
 - Now supports adding history at its startup using `Log.Initialize` or `ConsoleWrapper.Initialize`.
 Notice that it's still limited by the history maximum string length policy.
 You can set `ConsoleWrapper.HistoryMaximumChars` before `Initialize`.
 - If the `ConsoleWrapper.AutoCompleteHandler` you have set throws an exception while processing `GetSuggestions`, a warning will be displayed, and the information will be output to the `latest.errtrace.log`.
 - You can now set `LogTrace.MaximumStoredChars` to control the amount of characters stored, which is used to store the content of exceptions in order to reuse the Trace ID.
+The default value is 4M `char`.
 - Now you can change the time used for logging by including `DateTime` in the logging parameters.
 For more details, please refer to the corresponding method overload.
 - Fixed the issue whereby the scroll progress of the history was reset when there was log output with `ConsoleWrapper` accessing input.